-A resident student is one who is a U.S. citizen or meets specific requirements as a non-citizen and has met specific requirements demonstrating permanent residence in the State of Washington (RCW 28B.15.012).
+A resident student is one who is a U.S. citizen or meets specific requirements as a non-citizen and has met specific requirements demonstrating permanent residence in the State of Washington as defined in RCW 28B.15.012.
 Two elements are necessary to establish permanent residence.
 The first element requires physical presence on the location claimed as a permanent residence.
 The second element requires the intent to permanently reside in that location.
-These two elements can be established by a variety of factors and documentation, which should be dated one year and one day prior to the commencement of the guarter for which the student is applying for residency status.
+These two elements can be established by a variety of factors and documentation, which should be dated one year and one day prior to the enrolling in the quarter for which the student is applying for residency status change.

 Special regulations may apply to some eligible non-citizens, Washington higher education employees, and to military personnel and their dependents stationed in the State of Washington.
-For further information, contact the Office of Admissions and Registrar at 509.524.5168.
+For further information, contact the Office of Admissions and Records at 509.524.5168 or admissions@wwcc.edu.